Program Overview: Bachelor of Science in Clinical Biology with a Specialization in Medical Technology

 Students entering this program will build on the foundation they have already set with their first two years of study in the biological sciences, chemistry, physics and mathematics.
 By the time students reach the specialization stage they are ready to concentrate on courses more focused to their chosen discipline of Medical Technology.

-Barry students already enrolled in the Pre-Health Professions Track are eligible to apply to this program as a change of major following two years of initial study and having satisfied the course requirements listed here: Admission to the university or to the Pre-Health Professions Track does not guarantee admission to the specialization programs.
+Barry students already enrolled in the Pre-Health Professions Track are eligible to apply to this program as a change of major following two years of initial study and having satisfied course requirements.
+Admission to the university or to the Pre-Health Professions Track does not guarantee admission to the specialization programs.
 If you are a freshman or first-year applicant, or if you are a transfer student and have less than 60 credits, you must first apply to the Pre-Health Professions Track.
-Please visit here for more information.

-Medical technology internships (Clinical Experiences) are offered at clinical sites throughout South Florida.
+Medical technology internships (Clinical Experiences) are offered at clinical sites throughout Florida.